 Yes, my bio is a blog post.

 As an ex-marketer, a bio feels like another attempt to sell my soul to you.
 To convince you of my worthiness.
-To scream louder than all the other portrait photographers and writers, and let you know that “I am the best and here is why”.
+To scream louder than all the other photographers and coaches, and let you know that “I am the best and here is why”.

 But I am tired of feeling like a hypocrite.
 My work is all about proving your worthiness, your capability, and your true beauty to you – and so I’d prefer to write you this letter from the heart, instead.
 It won’t be what you’re used to, and it won’t be perfect – but it’ll be the verbal embodiment of what I tend to create.
 Whether it’s writing with the aim to help you help yourself, or my photography – my intention always remains the same: to prove that you are (good) enough.